-Amanda began practising Yoga in 1972 and has been teaching in Yorkshire since 1997.
-Influences on Amanda’s teaching style and methods include dance, Ashtanga Vinyasa Yoga and intensive study with Donna Farhi, Erich Schiffmann, and Amy Matthews.
+She began practising Yoga in 1971 and has been teaching in Yorkshire since 1997.
+Influences on Amanda’s teaching style and methods include dance, Astanga Vinyasa Yoga and intensive study with Donna Farhi, Erich Schiffmann, and Amy Matthews.

 Interest in the movement principles underlying Donna’s work, led to Amanda’s decision to study on a three year training in Integrative Bodywork and Movement Therapy.
-Thus in 2007 Amanda gained her diploma in IBMT as a Somatic Movement Educator.
+In 2007 Amanda gained her diploma in IBMT and is a registered Somatic Movement Educator and Therapist.
+RSME/T.

 Amanda is also a graduate of The Breathing Project in Embodied Anatomy & Kinesiology with Amy Matthews.
 Studies with Donna and with Amy profoundly inform Amanda’s practice and teaching of natural, healthy alignment in asana.

-In 1999 Amanda founded Harrogate Yoga where she teaches classes for all levels, from beginners to advanced.
+In 1999 Amanda founded Harrogate Yoga where she has taught classes for all levels, from beginners to advanced.
 Amanda is also experienced in working therapeutically with individuals.
 Examples of the conditions Amanda has sought to help clients with include: ME, anxiety, depression, stroke, cancer, dementia, Parkinson’s, arthritis.

 The common thread throughout Amanda’s teaching, and of paramount importance to her beliefs about the practice and teaching of yoga, are a non-judgmental approach and kindness.